Table of Contents

 This is a very good GPU especially if you are a content creator that requires a high memory GPU which is extremely fast.
 However, if you’re buying GPU in this price range for gaming purposes, the GTX 2080 is the better choice because of its numerous features such as Ray Tracing and DLSS support.

 The GeForce RTX 2070 is on the lower end when it comes to high-end GPUs, however, it is still a great performing graphics card at a relatively affordable price.
-It is essentially the best high-end graphics card for the money.
+It is essentially the top high-end graphics card for the money.

 The RTX 2070 is a great GPU for 1440p gaming and is ok for 4k gaming.
 Like the other RTX cards on this list, it also features real-time ray-tracing for dynamic in-game reflections and improved graphical performance with DLSS support.

 This GPU has 2304 CUDA cores, 36 RT cores, 288 tensor cores, a base clock speed of 1410MHz and boost of 1710MHz.
 Like the RTX 2080, it has 8GB of GDDR5 V-RAM making it future proof as well.
-If you are not really interested in 4K gaming, but instead are looking for the perfect 1440p graphics card, the RTX 2070 is best for you.
+If you are not really interested in 4K gaming, but instead are looking for the perfect 1440p graphics card, the RTX 2070 is for you.

 While Nvidia is atop the high-end GPU market, AMD is slowly catching up to them.
 The biggest pro of what makes the AMD Vega 64 a good value high-end GPU is how much bang for your buck you get.
 This is essentially the cheapest graphics card for high-end gaming.
 The price of this GPU has fallen to a point where it’s a great alternative for some looking for a higher end graphics card at a lower price.